Mathias-SantAnna/PokeCards/README.md

 ### **Design Description**

-<p align="justify">**PokeCards** design choice was inspired by the Pokemon cartoon.
+<p align="justify"><strong>PokeCards</strong> design choice was inspired by the Pokemon cartoon.
 It was developed to attract its fans.
 It includes specific Pokemon features such as the card layout which was based on the Pokeball from the cartoon.
 It presents the main characters to be chosen as a player followed by three options of the most famous Pokemons to be selected.
 The cards for the memory game were carefully chosen to captivate Pokemons fans with great quality in the image.</p>

 **1. Fonts**